 Research gleaned from journal articles, books and various media uncovered through the Library’s catalogue (Stella Search) was synthesised with the students' own knowledge, to create a wonderful collection of self-designed zines, each incorporating a bibliography or ‘influential works’ section.

-The exhibition is on display in Iveagh Hall in the Berkeley Library and is open to the Trinity community until 5th May 2023.
+The exhibition is on display in the Iveagh Hall, former Berkeley Library and is open to the Trinity community.